* Dollar hits 16-month low of 104.635 yen in early Asia

 “The yen continues to be the beneficiary of global risk aversion, and even as we melt through the 105 level like a hot knife through butter, there remain very few reasons not to be short USDJPY in this environment,” Stephen Innes, head of trading in Asia-Pacific for Oanda in Singapore, wrote in a note.

-MSCI’s broadest measure of Asia-Pacific equities outside Japan fell 0.7 percent in early Asian trade.
+MSCI’s broadest measure of Asia-Pacific equities outside Japan fell 2 percent.